 Location: Room 010 (Ground Floor), Athrolys, School of Law

-Dr. Tara Smith is Co-Director of the Bangor Centre for International Law and Lecturer in International Law and Human Rights at Bangor University's School of Law.
-Dr. Smith explores key questions of international law and policy connecting the global challenges of climate change, armed conflict, human rights and transitional justice.
+Dr. Tara Smith is Co-Director of the Bangor Centre for International Law, Lecturer in International Law and Human Rights and Co-Leader of the Law of the Sea and Climate Change Research Group at Bangor University's School of Law.
+She also serves as the School of Law's Exams Officer and Academic Integrity Officer.
+Dr. Smith's research explores key questions of international law and policy connecting the global challenges of climate change, armed conflict, human rights and transitional justice.
 Dr. Smith joined Bangor Law School from the Law Reform Commission of Ireland, where she was working on a project entitled ‘Corporate Offences and Regulatory Enforcement’, proposing reforms to Irish law arising from the legacies of the banking and economic crisis in Ireland in 2008.
 Prior to that, Dr. Smith was a Policy Advisor with the Irish Department of Foreign Affairs and Trade, where she worked in the Environment and Climate Change Unit of Ireland’s overseas development agency, Irish Aid.
 During this time Dr. Smith was a member of the Irish Delegation to the United Nations Framework Convention on Climate Change as well as a member of the EU Expert Group on Adaptation, where she contributed to the development of EU policy on climate change adaptation and loss and damage in the context of the international climate negotiations.
 Dr. Smith has also previously contributed significant research to the post-conflict and transitional justice work of the International Institute for Higher Studies in Criminal Sciences (ISISC) in Siracusa, Italy.
 Dr. Smith began her academic career at the Irish Centre for Human Rights, in the National University of Ireland Galway where she co-ordinated and lectured on the first undergraduate human rights degree programme in Ireland.

 Dr. Smith’s research interests lie in the field of international law and her research focuses on cross-cutting issues like the protection of the environment in armed conflict, the prosecution of environment-related crimes under international criminal law, and human rights in the context of climate change.